 7. Learn the local language

 As I’ve mentioned, there is a language barrier.
 Wherever in the world you decide to travel, you are likely to experience some sort of language barrier.
-Personally, I found Hungarian and Romanian difficult languages, but learning some key phrases is really useful.
-The local staff offer affordable language lessons as well as a few pages with key phrases at orientation.
+Clearly, you’re not going to be fluent in another language you’ve never studied before, and I found Hungarian and Romanian difficult languages to understand, but learning some key phrases is really useful.
+The local staff offer affordable language lessons as well as a few key phrases at orientation.

 8. Talk to locals and find the best sights

-It pays to do your research, talk to people and hear a range of different experiences.
-Don’t just go somewhere simply because it’s in a guidebook, or brochure, and don’t be afraid to get off the beaten track and explore the places local people recommend to you.
+When it comes to finding things to do in your spare time, it pays to do your research, talk to people and hear a range of different experiences.
+Don’t just go somewhere simply because it’s in a guidebook or brochure, and don’t be afraid to get off the beaten track and explore the places local people recommend.
+There are a lot of great things to see and do, so put in the effort to figure out what they are.

 9. Bring your hiking boots